One of the easiest ways to influence our moods and perspective is through expressing gratitude.

 After a hard day and a sleepless night, it can be hard to even contemplate being thankful.
-A mum’s life is the hardest life in western society, without a doubt.
-But we do have much to be grateful for.

 When we compare our lives to those of mums in many of the third world countries, the amount we have to be grateful for really starts to stand out.

 In Australia, 4 out of 1,000 mums lose a child before they reach 5 years of age.
 In Angola, the sad truth is 157 mums out of 1,000 lose a child before they reach 5 years of age.

 So think about your own life.
 What do you have to be grateful for?

 Start with the most basic and fundamental things and work your way up from there.
 When you wake up in the morning, you can be grateful for the fact you woke up!
 Each day we have on earth is a blessing and one we can be thankful for.
 It’s certainly a good place to start!